redwarp/optimize-png-hooks/README.md

 # pre-commit-hooks

-Hooks to use with pre-commit.com
+A hook to crunch png, to use with pre-commit.com
+Uses oxipng under the hood.
+Not predictable yet.